HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/r_custom-authenticator.md

 :   Optional.
 Should be set to false in the production environment.
 For security and legal reasons, self-signed certificates should only be used in test environments.
 The default value is true.

 CookieTimeout
 :   This value should match the value in your security proxy or the **LTPA timeout** value for forwarded credentials between servers specified in WebSphere® Application Server.
-When the ISAM authenticator is in use, this value should also match the ISAM inactive-timeout setting.
+When the ISVA authenticator is in use, this value should also match the ISVA inactive-timeout setting.
 The default value is 60 minutes.

 ConnectionTimeout
 :   This value determines the time period after which a connection is dropped.
 The default value is 30 seconds.